Embrace of the Vampire

-Embrace of the Vampire is a 1995 American direct-to-video erotic horror film directed by Anne Goursaud.
+Embrace of the Vampire is a 1995 American erotic horror film directed by Anne Goursaud.
 It stars Alyssa Milano as Charlotte, a chaste girl who is haunted by a vampire played by Martin Kemp.

 Plot

 Charlotte is a "chaste" girl who is having erotic dreams where she meets a dark, handsome vampire, who was himself bitten by nymph vampires long ago, and who sees Charlotte as the reincarnation of his long-lost lover, a princess.
 Charlotte's dreams interfere with her relationship with her more mundane real-life boyfriend, Chris.
-Charlotte is drawn towards The Vampire's world but she is disturbed by her longings.
+Charlotte is drawn towards the Vampire's world, but she is disturbed by her longings.
 Charlotte is torn, realizing that not only must she choose between her boyfriend and her mysterious night-time visitor, but also between light and dark, and good and evil.

 The Vampire gives Charlotte an ankh that alters her behavior when she wears it.
 Under its influence, Charlotte starts behaving wantonly, going to a party wearing ankle boots and a short, low-cut dress.
-She has her drink spiked and after briefly kissing a student called Milo, they are interrupted by his girlfriend Eliza, the "campus slut."
-The Vampire kills Eliza by banging her head against Charlotte's door, and then licking the blood from the door as Charlotte listens in a state of arousal from the other side.
+She has her drink spiked; after she briefly kisses a student called Milo, they are interrupted by his girlfriend, Eliza, the "campus slut."
+The Vampire kills Eliza by banging her head against Charlotte's door, and then licks the blood from the door as Charlotte listens in a state of arousal from the other side.

 Charlotte drifts in and out of her dream as The Vampire tells her to come to him.
-He believes there is nothing left for her here (on Earth) and he only has hours to exist unless he can get Charlotte to love him.
+He believes there is nothing left for her here (on Earth), and he only has hours to exist unless he can get Charlotte to love him.
 After some dream scenes, Charlotte is in the tower with The Vampire.
-Chris is there too, but The Vampire pushes Chris away and is about to bite Charlotte when she utters Chris's name; he tells her not to think of Chris and instead think of himself and her as a couple.
-After Charlotte calls out Chris's name again, The Vampire warns her that she cannot take Chris's love to the eternal life he was offering her, and he disappears.
+Chris is there too, but The Vampire pushes Chris away and is about to bite Charlotte when she utters Chris's name; he tells her not to think of Chris and instead to think of him and her as a couple.
+After Charlotte calls out Chris's name again, the Vampire warns her that she cannot take Chris's love to the eternal life he was offering her, and he disappears.
 The story concludes with Charlotte and Chris awakening in the morning, sharing a tender kiss, while The Vampire meets his demise in his desolate room.